 The date for the birth of the United States is one of the most widely known, even worldwide, on July 4, 1776.
 The location for the signing of the Declaration of Independence was Philadelphia, Pennsylvania.
 And the most commonly accepted time of birth was determined by English astrologer Ebenezer Sibley at 5:17 pm.
 Below is a copy of the US Sibley Chart:

-The US Sun sign is Cancer; its Moon is in Virgo, and its Ascendant is Sagittarius.
+The US Sun sign is Cancer; its Moon is in Aquarius, and its Ascendant is Sagittarius.
 At this time of birth, Pluto was at 25 degrees and 47 minutes of Capricorn and retrograde.
 It takes approximately 247 years for Pluto to make a full cycle around the astrology wheel.
 Pluto will be at 21d27m of Capricorn on August 1, 2019.
 While it is still 4d away from the exact conjunction, people living in the US and observing current events from outside can already see some of the impacts of this transit.

 Pluto and Pluto Transiting